Pull to refresh

 Overview

-For decades, finding a drug meant testing millions of compounds one by one—a process that consumed years and billions of dollars before a single candidate reached patients.
-On January 9, 2026, researchers at Tsinghua University published DrugCLIP in Science, demonstrating a system that screened 500 million compounds against 10,000 human proteins in under 24 hours using just eight graphics processing units.
-The platform is 10 million times faster than conventional molecular docking.
+In January 2026, researchers at Tsinghua University published DrugCLIP in Science—a system that screened 500 million drug compounds against 10,000 human proteins in under 24 hours using eight GPUs.
+That is 10 million times faster than conventional molecular docking.
+The results are publicly available in GenomeScreenDB, giving any lab access to screening data across roughly half the human genome.

 Key Indicators